cubing/alg.js/README.md

 # `alg.js`

-A library for parsing and transforming puzzle algorithms ("algs")
+A library for parsing and transforming puzzle algorithms ("algs").

 # Usage